Last Updated: October 20, 2022

 Most are built to last just a few years, you may be surprised to know, but you as a community are going to be left holding the big box.
 If you're going to limit size, have an open debate about which chains you likely are excluding.

-6. Require parking areas to be broken into sections with landscaping and with rain gardens that help process the stormwater runoff.
-Impose a maximum square footage of parking that can be grouped together without a landscaping space, but be careful lest some puny little strip of grass be able to satisfy your requirement.
+6. Require parking areas to be broken into sections with landscaping and with rain gardens that help detain the stormwater runoff and filter out pollutants.
+Impose a maximum square footage of parking that can be grouped together without a landscaped median or island, but be careful lest some puny little strip of grass be able to satisfy your requirement.

 If the store is large enough, you may be able to require a parking garage, which is equally ugly but at least makes less of an impervious surface footprint.
+We are now seeing some parking garages with metal grid or metal pattern exteriors that actually are almost attractive.
 If sub-surface parking is practical in your geology, that's an even better solution.

 7. Entryways should be obvious, but signs should be as small and tasteful as practical.
 In other words, design needs to carry part of the burden of directing people to the front of the store.

-8. Require that safe pedestrian connections from the street into the store be allocated.
+8. Require that safe pedestrian connections from the street into the store be designated and clearly marked.
 Bicycle connections also need to be specified, obvious, and separated from vehicular lanes.

 If people really want those low prices, won't they park on the sides of the building or in the rear?
 If you have parking in those locations, though, attention to wayfinding to the entries needs to be equally impactful on the sides and rear.

-10. Landscaping at the street definitely should be required, and the landscaping needs to be scaled to fit the building.
-It's also reasonable to require some benches and other amenities that people would find in a downtown.
-After all, if you’ve made the big box store reasonably attractive to pedestrians and cyclists by giving them a dedicated, automobile-free entry path, they need a streetscape.
+10. Landscaping at the street definitely should be required, and a portion of the landscaping needs to be scaled to fit the building.
+For instance, we are saying that if you have a typical big box store with a large parking lot in front of it, you would need both some taller trees to remain at least somewhat in scale with the building and some low shrubbery to try to make the environment as pleasant as possible for the pedestrian.
+It's also reasonable to require some benches and other amenities that people would find in a downtown near the street.
+After all, if you've made the big box store reasonably attractive to pedestrians and cyclists by giving them a dedicated, automobile-free entry path, they need a streetscape.